Eejil/CAP-AKS_primality_test_report/README.md

 ### Organisation of the LaTex project
 Files
 - `main.tex`
-    Contains the definitions of the LaTeX project, \usepackage{}, Contains also some control flow to display/hide specific sections of the document when compiling the pdf (around lines 120-135).
+    Contains the definitions of the LaTeX project, \usepackage{}, and general layout.
+    Contains also some control flow to display/hide specific sections of the document when compiling the pdf (around lines 120-135).
 To hide/display said sections, change the number between bracket to 0/1.
 To display everything, turn \finished to 1.
 - `body.tex`
     Contains \import statements to the section subfiles.